RustCrypto/utils/ctutils/README.md

 recommend you continue to stick with `subtle`.
 We may attempt to get some of the changes in this library incorporated into `subtle` for a potential v3.0.

+## What makes this crate different from `subtle`?

+- Pervasive `const fn` support
+  - Almost all constructors/methods on `Choice` are `const fn`
+  - `Choice` can be constructed using various `const fn` predicates on integer types, enabling writing constant-time `const fn` logic
+  - `CtOption` supports `const fn` constructors and `*_copied` methods to access the inner value when it's a `Copy` type
+  - Macros to act as `CtOption` pseudo-combinators: `map!` and `unwrap_or!`
+  - Expanded selection of `CtOption` combinators that more closely mirrors `std::option::Option`
+- Guaranteed constant-time equality testing and conditional selection on `x86(_64)` and `aarch64` using `asm!` implementations in the `cmov` crate which call special constant-time CPU instructions with a portable "best effort" fallback on other platforms using bitwise arithmetic and `black_box`

+Many features of this crate are extractions from the [`crypto-bigint`] crate, where we implement all core logic as `const fn` and needed solutions for implementing constant-time code despite the unique constraints it imposes.

 ## ⚠️ Security Warning

 The implementation contained in this crate has never been independently audited!